hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/canton-network-overview/index.rst

 **Onboarding and Format**

-Parties are formatted as ``name::fingerprint``, where the **fingerprint** is a unique identifier which can be generated from a public key (and thus also from a private key).
+Parties are formatted as ``name::fingerprint``.
+The party name or hint is freely chosen at time of creation - there's a maximum limit of 185 characters from [a-zA-Z0-9:-_ ], it must not use two consecutive colons, and must be unique in the namespace.
-The fingerprint is a sha256 hash of the public key prefixed with '12' (as indicated by the `hash purpose <https://github.com/digital-asset/canton/blob/8ee65155e7f866e1f420703c376c867336b75088/community/base/src/main/scala/com/digitalasset/canton/crypto/HashPurpose.scala#L63>`__).
+The **fingerprint** is a unique identifier and a sha256 hash of the public key prefixed with '12' (as indicated by the `hash purpose <https://github.com/digital-asset/canton/blob/8ee65155e7f866e1f420703c376c867336b75088/community/base/src/main/scala/com/digitalasset/canton/crypto/HashPurpose.scala#L63>`_).

+If you want to be able to derive your Party IDs from the public key, you can either use a static Party Name, and therefore derive the key from the fingerprint, or derive Party Name from the public key, too.

 To use a party, you must **onboard** it by submitting a topology transaction that authorizes a node to host it.
 The designated node must then submit a matching transaction to officially accept the hosting request.
-Instructions on how to do that can be found here.
+Instructions on how to do that can be found :ref:`here <create-an-external-party>`.
-..
-TODO: Add link to 'here'

 **Party Hosting**